NoNotNotes/Mneme/Garden/11/CHN/16-vital-statistics.md

 	- $GFR=(\frac{Br}{Pw})k$, where $Br$ is the number of registered live births in a year, $Pw$ is the midyear population of women 15 to 49 years of age, and $k$ is a constant, usually taken as 1000.
 	- A GFR greater than or equal to 200 live births in 1000 women implies **high fertility**, while a level less than 60 live births in 1000 women implies **low fertility**.
 3. **Population Pyramid**: a graphical representation of the age-sex composition of the population.
 The shape of the pyramid provides insights into the fertility and mortality patterns of the population as well as the health services likely to be needed based on the age-sex composition of the population.
-	- A normal triangular shape of a population pyramid is characteristic of developing countries whose population has a larger proportion of younger age groups.
+	- A normal triangular shape of a population pyramid (expansive type) is characteristic of developing countries whose population has a larger proportion of younger age groups.
 This implies that more health services are needed for the young populations, such as immunization, nutrition programs, and environmental measures to prevent common childhood illnesses.
+	- A top-heavy structure is a constrictive type of population pyramid and is indicative of an old and declining structure due to the a higher proportion of dependent, non-productive population.
+This may result from low birth rates and low death rates.
+	- A stationary pyramid is mostly even throughout the spectrum and shows a stable, minimally-changing population.

 ![[population-pyramid.png]]

 >[!INFO] Live Birth
 >A live birth is defined as the complete expulsion or extraction from its mother of a product of conception, irrespective of the duration of the pregnancy, which, after such separation, breathes or shows any other evidence of life, such as beating of the heart, pulsation of the umbilical cord, or definite movement of voluntary muscles, whether or not the umbilical cord has been cut or the placenta is attached.

-### Mortality Indicators
+## Mortality Indicators
 Mortality indicators provide important information of the health status of the people in the community.
 A **mortality rate** is a measure of the frequency of occurrence of death in a defined population during a specified interval.
 1. **Crude Death Rate** (CDR) is the rate with which mortality occurs in a given population.
 CDR are sensitive to the number of people at the highest risk for dying.
 A relatively older population will likely produce a higher CDR.
 It is often expressed as the number of deaths per 1000 persons for a specified place for a given year.
 	- **$CDR=(\frac{D}{P})k$**, where $D$ is the number of deaths in a given area and time period, usually a calendar year, $P$ is size of the population at risk of dying, and $k$ is a constant, usually taken as 1000.